-Plugins are custom service monitors that are not part of the standard up.time distribution, but can be integrated with it to augment the type of metrics collected.
-They are typically created by uptime software's Client Support Engineers or Solutions Architects to address specific customer needs.
-Whether created by uptime or other customers, plugins are hosted on the Grid, the community repository for custom monitors, gadgets, dashboards, and other enhancements.
+Plugins are custom service monitors that are not part of the standard Uptime Infrastructure Monitor distribution, but can be integrated with it to augment the type of metrics collected.
+They are typically created by IDERA Client Support Engineers or Solutions Architects to address specific customer needs.
+Whether created by IDERA or other customers, plugins are hosted on the Grid, the community repository for custom monitors, gadgets, dashboards, and other enhancements.
 Each plugin on the Grid includes the main distributable archive, any applicable auxiliary files, and essential installation steps.

-Installing and maintaining plugins can also be managed from within up.time.
+Installing and maintaining plugins can also be managed from within Uptime Infrastructure Monitor.
 Users can browse, install, and update plugins using the Extension Manager if their User Role permits plugin management (see Working with User Roles for more information).